 C Corporation, or “C Corp,” is the default category of company that a business will fall into if it has filed as a corporation and not specifically applied for S Corporation status.

 Most if not all of the world’s largest and most successful businesses are C Corps, as this structure is the most conducive to fast business growth and massive corporate size.
-This is mainly due to the C Corp’s tax and investment policies, which provide many benefits to publicly traded companies (or companies that desire to take on a large number of investors).
+This is mainly due to C Corp’s tax and investment policies, which provide many benefits to publicly traded companies (or companies that desire to take on a large number of investors).

 What Kinds of Companies are Often C Corps?